scumbly/matcha/README.md

 The app is not Apple notarized, so you'll need to approve it so Gatekeeper does not block it.
 Any **one** of these 3 approaches will accomplish this:

-**Why there's a prompt at all:** these builds are **ad-hoc signed, not notarized** — I don't pay for an Apple Developer account.
-When you download a file, your browser attaches an extended attribute called `com.apple.quarantine` to it.
-Gatekeeper sees that flag on an app it can't verify with Apple and refuses the first launch, calling it "from an unidentified developer."
-Each option below is a different way of dealing with that flag.

 ### Option A — download and approve it in System Settings

 No terminal required.